DonaldAlan/ThreeDGraphVisualization/README.md

  UnrestrictedForces is appropriate for smaller graphs, as its running time is O(n*n*d*d), where n is number of vertices and d is  the (max) degree of vertices.
 UnrestrictedForces sets up repulsive forces (type 1 and 2 above) between each pair of vertices,  as well as spring forces between vertices at graph-theoretic distance 1 or 2 (neighbors, or neighbors of neighbors).
 The resulting visualizations are more informative and attractive but are slow to build for large graphs.

- ApproximateForces running time is O(n*d*d), as it mainly forces only between pairs of vertices at graph theoretic distance 1 or 2   (neighbors or neighbors of neighbors).
+ ApproximateForces running time is O(n*d*d), as it maintains forces mostly between pairs of vertices at graph theoretic distance 1 or 2   (neighbors or neighbors of neighbors).
 In addition, it adds repulsive forces of a <em>sample</em> of nodes not in the neighborhood.
 The sampling represents an approximation to UnrestrictedForces.

  The layout algorithms take advantage of multi-threading if you have multiple cores.